Welcome Back for the 2021-22 School Year!

 We are ONE Team!

 We all play a role in not just helping reduce the spread of communicable disease, but also supporting one another through these unique times.
 We are asking our students, staff and families to encourage our district/school-wide behaviors of being safe, respectful, responsible, and kind as we move forward together during these unprecedented times.
-Additionally, we ask that everyone continues to practice regular preventive actions (see flyer in English, Spanish, Hmong and Mandarin Chinese) including:
+Additionally, we ask that everyone continues to practice regular preventive actions including:

 Wash your hands regularly, for 20 seconds, using soap and hot water.
 Make sure to wash your fingertips.
 This is especially important after using the restroom, coughing or sneezing into your hands, and before preparing or consuming food.